ljw2024polyu/HPR-web-test/hprlp/_sources/About HPR-LP/index.md.txt

 ## HPR method for LP

-**HPR method.** HPR-LP is based on the Halpern–Peaceman–Rachford (HPR) method for linear programming.
+HPR-LP is based on the Halpern–Peaceman–Rachford (HPR) method for linear programming.
 The base algorithm appears below, followed by its convergence guarantees and complexity properties, which in turn motivate the algorithmic enhancements described later.

 ### Base algorithm